Melinda French Gates: Career

+Early career and Microsoft

 French Gates's first job was tutoring children in mathematics and computer programming.
 After graduation, she became a marketing manager with Microsoft, being responsible for the development of multimedia products.
 These included Cinemania, Encarta, Publisher, Microsoft Bob, Money, Works (Macintosh) and Word.
 She worked on Expedia, which became one of the most popular travel booking websites.
 In the early 1990s, French Gates was appointed as General Manager of Information Products, a position which she held until 1996.
 She left Microsoft that year, reportedly, to focus on starting a family.

+Corporate directorship

-French Gates served as a member of Duke University's Board of Trustees from 1996 to 2003.
-She attends the annual Bilderberg Group conference and has held a seat on the Board of Directors of Graham Holdings (formerly The Washington Post Company) since 2004.
+French Gates served as a member of Duke University's board of trustees from 1996 to 2003.
+She attends the annual Bilderberg Group conference and has held a seat on the board of directors of Graham Holdings (formerly The Washington Post Company) since 2004.
 She was also on the board of directors at Drugstore.com but left in August 2006 to focus on philanthropic projects.

+Philanthropy

-Since 2000, French Gates has been active in the public eye, stating "As I thought about strong women of history, I realized that they stepped out in some way".
-This has helped her work become recognized while also shaping and delivering goals of the Bill & Melinda Gates Foundation.
-By 2014, Bill and Melinda had donated US$28 billion of their personal wealth to the Foundation.
-In 2015, French Gates founded Pivotal Ventures as a separate, independent organization to identify, help develop and implement innovative solutions to problems affecting U.S. women and families.
+Since 2000, French Gates has been in the public eye, stating "As I thought about strong women of history, I realized that they stepped out in some way."
+This has allowed her work shaping and advancing the goals of the Bill & Melinda Gates Foundation to be publicly recognized.
+By 2022, Bill and Melinda had given US$59.1 billion of their personal wealth to the foundation.
+On May 13, 2024, French Gates resigned as co-chair of the Bill and Melinda Gates Foundation, to be effective June 7.
+The foundation was subsequently renamed the Gates Foundation, with Bill Gates as its sole chair.

+In 2015, French Gates founded Pivotal Ventures as a separate, independent organization to identify and implement innovative solutions to problems affecting U.S. women and families.
+In partnership with Lever for Change, an affiliate of the MacArthur Foundation French Gates announced a 2024-25 grant competition called Action for Women's Health, which aims to provide $250 million in grants to fund women's health initiatives.

 Writing

 In 2019, French Gates debuted as an author with the book The Moment of Lift: How Empowering Women Changes the World.
-Former president Barack Obama starred in a comedy sketch in order to promote it.
+Former president Barack Obama starred in a comedy sketch to promote it.
 The book highlights the failure to acknowledge women's unpaid work, drawing on feminist economist Dame Marilyn Waring's book If Women Counted.
+In 2025, she published the book The Next Day: Transitions, Change, and Moving Forward.